google/wire/docs/guide.md

 ```

 When you provide the `Foo` type using `wire.Struct(new(Foo), "*")`, Wire will
 automatically omit the `mu` field.
-Additionally, it is and error to explicitly
+Additionally, it is an error to explicitly
 specify a prevented field as in `wire.Struct(new(Foo), "mu")`.

 ### Binding Values